carpentries/amy/docs/design/database_models.md

 This model also falls into `trainings` domain.

 ### `TrainingProgress`
-Intermediate table for M2M between persons and training requirements.
-Indicates "pass", "fail", or "asked to repeat" progress of a person over a particular requirement.
+Intermediate table for M2M between `Person`, `TrainingRequirement`, and optionally `Involvement`.
+Indicates "pass",
+"fail", or "asked to repeat" progress of a person over a particular requirement.
 Once all required requirements are passed, person can become an instructor.